“Courage is the mastery of fear, not the absence of fear.” Mark Twain

 I am not promising you that your crisis will magically go away because you have a vision.
 However, with patience and persistence, you can learn to listen to your vision’s voice over your crisis’s voice and live at maximum capacity.

 Question: How can you show courage in a difficult situation?
-Leave comment below.
+Leave a comment below.